ct-js/docs.ctjs.rocks/docs/tut-making-jettycat.md

 3. When the timer event is fired we will wind it up again and create new tubes relative to the camera position.
     * We will also create tubes at the top of the viewport and use scaling to flip these tubes so that they point downwards.

 Open our only room `InGame`.
-Remove existing tubes by holding Control key and dragging the mouse, or by right-clicking these copies and using the context menu.
-Then, click the button "Room events" in the left column.
+Remove existing tubes by holding Control key and dragging the mouse while the copy tool is active, or by selecting them with the Select tool and pressing `Delete` on your keyboard.
+Then, click the button "Events" in the top bar.

 ![](./images/tutJettyCat_22.png)